hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/ReliableTopicConfiguration.md

 - `read-batch-size`: Minimum number of messages that Reliable Topic will try to read in batches.
 The default value is 10.
 - `topic-overload-policy`: Policy to handle an overloaded topic.
 Available values are `DISCARD_OLDEST`, `DISCARD_NEWEST`, `BLOCK` and `ERROR`.
 The default value is `BLOCK.

+Reliable Topic configuration has the following attributes.

+- `name`: Name of the reliable topic.
+Optional.